 If the systems, components or separate technical units have electronic controls, information concerning their performance shall be supplied.

-Part 1 In the case that all vehicles included in the approval to this Regulation are also approved to UN Regulation No. [154] :
+Part 1 In the case that all vehicles included in the approval to this Regulation are also approved to UN Regulation No. 154 :